damncabbage/derringer/README.md

 * `DB_USERNAME` (defaults to "smashcon")
 * `DB_PASSWORD` (required)

-(TODO: Move these into a .env, use dotenv.)
+You can set these with a `.env` file; a `.env-example` file is provided as a template.

 ### MySQL